RichBurman/martian-robots/README.md

 ## System Architecture

 ### The MarsGrid Class
-I designed a MarsGrid class to act as the 'Source of Truth' for the robot mission.
+I designed a MarsGrid class to act as the Source of Truth for the robot mission.

 - It stores the grid boundaries of Mars
 - The scents left by lost robots